Investor

 Internal Audit Unit Effectiveness Review

-In 2023, internal audit activities were focused on the Company’s outlets and warehouses with an emphasis on the following aspects: Inventory/Goods, Cash Calculation (Petty Cash and Cash Register), Fixed Assets, and General Store Operations such as store conditions, staff appearance at store, and administrative activities at stores.
-During the year, internal audits were conducted 2 (two) to 3 (three) times at store and at least 1 (one) time for warehouses.
-The audits were performed without prior notice to minimize the risk of fraud, and additional audits were implemented to assist outlets in reducing losses due to lost inventory.
+In 2024, the internal audit activities focused on MBA’s stores and warehouses, concentrating on the following aspects: Inventory/Merchandise, Petty Cash and Cash Register, Fixed Assets, and General Store Operations, such as store conditions, staff appearance, and administrative activities in stores.
+Throughout the year, the Company conducted internal audits 2 to 3 times in the stores and at least once for the warehouse.
+The audits were carried out without prior notice to reduce the risk of fraud.
+Additionally, supplementary audits were implemented as a strategic step to assist stores in reducing inventory losses.